Marine Technology - Navigation

 Career Opportunities

 Graduates of this program may find rewarding careers as ship's officers on board commercial vessels throughout Canada and the world.
-This three year co-operative cadet training program may lead to career advancement to senior ranks on board ship and to positions of leadership in the marine industry.
+This three year co-operative cadet training program may lead to pathways for career advancement to senior ranks on board ship and to positions of leadership in the marine industry.
 Graduates are eligible to write examinations for the Transport Canada Watchkeeping Mate Certificate of Competency and can gain employment in domestic and international shipping industries.

 Program Learning Outcomes